 Archbishop Lucas on CRS in Uganda: Good work for families, community

-A family in Uganda making enough money with help from Catholic Relief Services (CRS) to send their children to school and over several years build a larger, more comfortable house.
+Seeing a family in Uganda making enough money with help from Catholic Relief Services (CRS) to send their children to school, and over several years build a larger, more comfortable house.

-Hundreds of thousands of people from war-ravaged South Sudan finding help and safe haven in Ugandan refugee camps supported by CRS and other agencies.
+Witnessing inspired service as hundreds of thousands of people from war-ravaged South Sudan find help and safe haven in Ugandan refugee camps supported by CRS and other agencies.

-Young wives and mothers learning, with the relief agency’s assistance, to make and find local markets for dresses, sandals, cookies and other goods.
+And visiting with young wives and mothers who are learning, with the relief agency’s assistance, to make and find local markets for dresses, sandals, cookies and other goods.

-These were among the experiences Archbishop George J. Lucas shared with the Catholic Voice after a July 16-23 trip to Uganda that included CRS president and CEO Sean Callahan and Bishop Gregory J. Mansour, CRS board chairman and bishop of the Eparchy of Saint Maron of Brooklyn.
+Those were among the experiences Archbishop George J. Lucas, a member of the CRS board, shared with the Catholic Voice after a July 16-23 CRS Journeys of Hope trip to Uganda to view the agency’s work.
+The trip included agency president and CEO Sean Callahan and Bishop Gregory J. Mansour, CRS board chairman and bishop of the Eparchy of Saint Maron of Brooklyn.

-The trip also was an important reminder that donations of any size to the agency go a long way toward building strong families and communities, the archbishop said.
+Donations of any size to the agency can go a long way toward building strong families and communities, the archbishop said.